 Find My Sound Integration

-The next-generation AirPods Pro are expected to be able to play a sound for location tracking purposes.
+The next-generation AirPods Pro are expected to be able to play a sound for location tracking purposes, and they are expected to integrate with the Find My app.
 Emitting a sound will let users locate their AirPods Pro if they are lost or misplaced somewhere nearby.

 A future version of the AirPods Pro could include a USB-C connector instead of a Lightning connector, as Apple is rumored to be planning to introduce iPhone 15 models with a USB-C port instead of a Lightning port in 2023 to comply with new regulations being introduced in Europe.

-The AirPods Pro 2 are not expected to feature a USB-C port, with Apple instead opting for Lightning for this year's refresh.
-The USB-C design revision will be implemented in 2023 or beyond.
+Apple analyst Ming-Chi Kuo has said the AirPods Pro 2 are not expected to feature a USB-C port, with Apple instead opting for Lightning for this year's refresh, but Apple could in 2023 add a standalone USB-C Wireless Charging Case.

 The AirPods Pro 2 are expected to see a 2022 launch, with the earbuds likely set to debut in the fall alongside new iPhones.